SCPR/secretary-rails/README.md

 gem 'secretary-rails'
 ```

-Run the setup command, which will create a migration to add the `versions`
+Run the install command, which will create a migration to add the `versions`
 table, and then run it:

 ```
-bundle exec rake secretary:setup bundle exec rake db:migrate
+bundle exec rails generate secretary:install bundle exec rake db:migrate
 ```